Fraud Prevention and Reporting

 The Social Security Administration uses emails, text messages, and social media to provide information on our programs and services.
-We will not, however, request personal or financial information through these methods.
+However, we will not request personal or financial information through these methods.
 Sometimes, we send emails with information that are particular to your needs, usually after a discussion with you in person or over the phone.
-When Social Security makes phone contact, it is often to confirm the legitimacy of claims.
+When we make phone contact, it is often to confirm the legitimacy of claims.

 Social Security combats fraud

 Social Security has zero tolerance for fraud.
 We aggressively investigate and prosecute those who commit fraud against our programs.
 Social Security is diligently working at national, regional, and local levels to combat the fraud that undermines our mission to serve the American public.
 OIG conducts investigations of allegations of SSA fraud.
 They refer cases to U.S. attorneys within the Department of Justice, among other state and local prosecuting authorities, for prosecution as a Federal Crime.

 - Do not routinely carry your Social Security card

 - Never say your SSN aloud in public

 - Beware of phishing scams (emails, internet links, and phone calls) to trick you into revealing personal information